mvolkmann/blog/src/smalltalk/02-overview.md

   This means there are fewer people available to answer questions for new developers.

+- Libraries are limited.

+  While there are many Smalltalk librarries- Libraries are limited.

+  While there are many available Smalltalk libraries, there are far fewer than in more popular programming language ecosystems such as Java, JavaScript, and Python.

 - Library documentation is lacking.

   Many Smalltalk libraries have little to no documentation and example code.